featured image

 }

-In testing, we found that the aerodynamics of pushing air into the sensor versus pulling it out resulted in slightly different flow characteristics.
-To account for this, I defined two separate calibration constants derived from Part 1.
+In testing, I found that the aerodynamics of pushing air into the sensor versus pulling it out produce slightly different flow characteristics.
+To account for this, I defined two calibration constants derived from the Part 1 calibration run:

 float integrate_vol(float vals[], float dt, int factor) {